Prepping Your Kitchen & Pantry for the AIP

 Out with the “Bad”: The first thing I did way back when I went gluten free was to create a separate section in our pantry for my treats and my husband’s.
 I was fortunate enough that he’d be eating largely the same meals as I did, so I wouldn’t need to keep two sets of food stuffs for cooking.
 I got rid of my cake mixes, flour, pasta, canned soups and sauces, sugar, syrups, cooking oils and the like.
 Then, when I started the AIP I re-organized again – I moved the maybe foods and reintroductions (unless my husband was using them) to a separate cupboard that I wouldn’t be frequenting (it helps to resist temptation) – things like chocolate, coffee, nuts, seeds, hot sauces, spices and so on.

 In with the “Good”: Having sorted and cleared your cupboards, they might be looking a little bear, so you’ll need to bring in some replacements.
 Since this can be quite overwhelming, I’ve tried to take the stress out of it and I’ve created some quick category shopping for you over on my Food Sourcing page – be sure to check it out.
-Even if you don’t buy there (though you can get 10% off your first order – check out my coupon page), it’s a great place to check brands!
+Even if you don’t buy there (though you can get 10% off your first order – check out my coupon page or see above), it’s a great place to check brands!
+You can also check out my AIP Amazon Storefront where everything is categorized – click here.

 Where to start:

-• Basics like cooking fats are essential – quality olive oil, avocado oil and coconut oil are a good place to start.
+- Basics like cooking fats are essential – quality olive oil, avocado oil and coconut oil are a good place to start.

-• Then, since we eliminate refined sugars, you’ll want to ensure you have a basic elimination stage compliant sweetener or two on hand – honey, maple syrup or coconut sugar are commonly called for in AIP recipes, but you can read more about these and other non-nutritive sweeteners in my dedicated post.
+- Then, since we eliminate refined sugars, you’ll want to ensure you have a basic elimination stage compliant sweetener or two on hand – honey, maple syrup or coconut sugar are commonly called for in AIP recipes, but you can read more about these and other non-nutritive sweeteners in my dedicated post.

-• Being dairy-free and eliminating nuts will leave you to only a few options for “milks” (most of which you would need to make yourself – check out my post – Milk Options for the AIP) and it’ll feel like everything calls for coconut when you first start out – coconut milk, coconut aminos (replaces soy sauce – definitely a good item to have on hand) coconut flour, coconut butter/manna, coconut oil and the list goes on!
-Additive free coconut milk is becoming the elusive unicorn, you can make your own, or check out my I’ve listed several more options in my Coconut 101 article – click here, or my AIP Amazon Storefronts
+- Being dairy-free and eliminating nuts will leave you to only a few options for “milks” (most of which you would need to make yourself – check out my post – Milk Options for the AIP) and it’ll feel like everything calls for coconut when you first start out – coconut milk, coconut aminos (replaces soy sauce – definitely a good item to have on hand) coconut flour, coconut butter/manna, coconut oil and the list goes on!
+Additive free coconut milk is becoming the elusive unicorn, you can make your own, or check out my I’ve listed several more options in my Coconut 101 article – click here, or my AIP Amazon Storefronts.

-• You’ll find you may need alternate flour options for baking and thickening – commonly used items you’ll run into are arrowroot or tapioca starch/flour, cassava flour and tigernut flour.
+- You’ll find you may need alternate flour options for baking and thickening – commonly used items you’ll run into are arrowroot or tapioca starch/flour, cassava flour and tigernut flour.
 It’s noteworthy that some folks don’t do well on some of these ingredients (cassava and tigernut are tubers and can cause digestive disturbance, so go slow if you’re tempted into recipes for baked goods using these ingredients – read more about Unfamiliar AIP Foods in my post here).

-• Seasoning, herbs, spices and vinegar are items you probably already have in your kitchen (make sure you have things like garlic and onion powder, ginger, cinnamon, turmeric, thyme, oregano and rosemary), and note you’ll be ditching regular white vinegar (made from grain) and will use apple cider or balsamic vinegar instead.
+- Seasoning, herbs, spices and vinegar are items you probably already have in your kitchen (make sure you have things like garlic and onion powder, ginger, cinnamon, turmeric, thyme, oregano and rosemary), and note you’ll be ditching regular white vinegar (made from grain) and will use apple cider or balsamic vinegar instead.

-• Coffee & chocolate get removed during the elimination stage, and some teas, so you’ll want to seek out some alternatives like dandelion and chicory as your morning elixir and roasted carob to help with those sweet cravings.
+- Coffee & chocolate get removed during the elimination stage, and some teas, so you’ll want to seek out some alternatives like dandelion and chicory as your morning elixir and roasted carob to help with those sweet cravings.
 (You can read more about tea, coffee and chocolate in my dedicated posts – What About Tea on the AIP, Chocolate – Friend or Foe? and Kicking the Coffee Habit)

-• Of course there are an abundance of AIP compliant treats and snacks available, but resist the urge to go overboard.
+- Of course there are an abundance of AIP compliant treats and snacks available, but resist the urge to go overboard.
 You’ll find lots of pre-made condiments and sauces and even noodles are now available to make your life easier (BBQ, Ketchup, Imitation Mustard and Nomato sauce), but remember your goal is to consume a nutrient dense diet, not to replace old favorites with different convenience foods.
-Browse around our affiliate shop categories on our food sourcing page, or my AIP Amazon Shopping post and you’ll quickly get the gist of items you’ll want to stock up on.
+Browse around our affiliate shop categories on our food sourcing page, or my AIP Amazon Storefronts and you’ll quickly get the gist of items you’ll want to stock up on.